A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 The Green Business Initiative (GBI) is comprised of graduate students from the University of Oregon School of Law and the Lundquist College of Business.
 GBI members are interested in how law, policy, and business interact to help solve pressing environmental issues.
 GBI's mission is to promote awareness of sustainable business practices and the legal framework that supports green business.
 GBI facilitates discourse on these issues with regular speaking events and its annual Green Business Symposium.

-The J. Reuben Clark Society's purpose is to provide a base for Latter-day Saint students to connect to each other, their peers in law school, Latter-day Saint Attorneys, and the Eugene community.
+The J. Reuben Clark Law Society's purpose is to provide a base for students who are members of the Church of Jesus Christ of Latter-day Saints to connect with each other, their peers in law school, Latter-day Saint Attorneys, and the Eugene community.
 We seek to conduct service projects and socials.
+All are welcome.

 Jewish Law Student Association (JLSA)

 The Jewish Law Student Association (JLSA) at the University of Oregon School of Law seeks to provide a relaxed and welcoming community for Jewish law students, and any student who wishes to learn more about and participate in different facets of Jewish culture.
 Membership is casual, and the group is open to University of Oregon students in the law, LLM, and CRES programs.
 We plan to invite students to join us for different events like lunchtime meetings, Shabbat dinners, holiday celebrations and educational programs.
-Through these events, we aim to foster an atmosphere of learning, promote inclusion, and engage in meaningful dialogue about Judaism and Jewish culture.
+Through these events, we aim to foster an atmosphere of learning, promote inclusion, and make friends!
+As always, anyone is welcome.

 Journal of Environmental Law and Litigation (JELL)